shaqiyu/Quantum_transformer/README.md

 # Quantum_transform
 Use pennylane

 Sample is CEPC Higgs to gammagammma.

+pip install -r requirment/*